italki Review: Excellent for Finding Affordable, High-Quality Online Language Tutors

 Speaking is one of the most challenging areas for language learners.

 As a beginner, I once summoned up the courage to ask for something in a store where my target language was spoken.
-The owner looked me up and down and said those famous words:
+The owner looked me up and down and said: “You talkin’ to me?”

 This unexpected reaction somehow threw me off.

 This is why practicing your speaking skills is so important!

 Fortunately, there are a lot of platforms and language learning apps out there that offer assistance in this field, including the one I’ll focus on today: italki.

 This post is my in-depth italki review after using the platform for over five years.
 We’ll go over how it works, pros and cons, features, italki alternatives and more.